-The Department of Health and Senior Services (DHSS) is appropriated the state funds for the Structured Family Caregiving Waiver (SFCW).
-DHSS has filed an authorization letter with the Missouri Office of Administration indicating that MO HealthNet Division (MHD) is approved to code the state portion of MHD's expenditures for the SFCW against DHSS appropriations from the State's General Revenue fund.
+The Department of Health and Senior Services (DHSS) is appropriated the state funds for the Independent Living Waiver (ILW).
+DHSS has filed an authorization letter with the Missouri Office of Administration indicating that MO HealthNet Division is approved to code the state portion of MO HealthNet expenditures for the Independent Living Waiver against DHSS appropriations from the state's General Revenue fund.

 Claims are processed through the MMIS and adjudicated for payment.
 During the adjudication process, the Department of Social Services/Division of Finance and Administrative Services has been granted authority by DHSS, to issue warrants to draw down funds from the DHSS state appropriation.
-Providers are then paid directly by MHD.
+Providers are then paid directly by the MO HealthNet Division.